sportstensor/sportstensor/README.md

 ## License

-The Sportstensor Bittensor subnet is released under the [MIT License](./LICENSE).
+The Sportstensor subnet is released under the [MIT License](./LICENSE).

 ---